Tell us a bit about yourself.

 What’s the best thing entrepreneurship has done for you?

 Owning my own business has given me the freedom to do the interior design work that I love while still being able to be at home with my kids.
-This business has given me opportunities to meet people I never would have met otherwise.
+This business has given me opportunities to meet people I would never have met otherwise.
 Most of all, it’s given me the privilege of helping people make their home a reflection of themselves and a place they can be proud of.

 What advice do you have for those considering entrepreneurship?